 Now you might ask me: doesn’t this also apply to the keyboard scene in Hollow Bastion?
 In my opinion, sort of, but not entirely.
 Smashing the keyboard would still be an idiot ball scenario even in an ideal context, and still shows a lack of respect for the audience.
 A second problem: what if the developers did know that Riku’s identity as “Ansem,” was obvious to the player?
 In that case, they must have been hoping that the player would simultaneously empathize with Sora while having different knowledge than him, which is absurd.
 This is fundamentally a mistake – most players cannot segregate their characters to such a degree that they genuinely feel two distinct sets of emotions.
 If you can, definitely congrats, but I feel you’re the exception.
 Moreover, I still think that’s a problem with previous scenes rather than the crying scene itself.

 A third, more notable problem in my opinion is the problem of Kairi.
 Now, a lot of people approach this scene and, instead of saying “Sora is acting extremely,” they say “The problem with this scene is that Sora reacts more to Riku than he does to Kairi.”
 I understand where this is coming from, though I don’t personally think this is a problem with the scene.
 Again, mind the “with” – the problem, again, is with context: I think Sora’s reaction was supposed to make sense, but the context scuttled it.
 I’ve got two major reasons for thinking that.
 First off, let’s be clear that the developers, for all their faults, probably got the proportions between Kairi and Riku’s reunions exactly where they wanted them to be: after all, the two sequences run one after another and that would be hard to screw up, and for that matter, two teary reunions in a row would have been bad pacing (though frankly, they could have just separated them…).
 Second off, it wouldn’t have been a very hard fix!
 One could have easily made Sora calm down when he Kairi from the Hall of Empty Melodies, for example.
 So I once again feel the problem isn’t with the scene, but with its context, but I admit it’s harder to prove this time around.
-This is because Kairi isn’t treated very well by KH2’s context, and it may very well be that the context doesn’t exist.
+I’ve already discussed how Sora did fall to his knees for Kairi in the past, for all he didn’t cry, but it goes beyond that.
+That’s is because Kairi isn’t treated very well by KH2’s context, and it may very well be that the context doesn’t exist.
 How badly is Kairi treated by the rest of the game?
 Well, this is where this little exploration gets… uncomfortable.

 Cutting to the chase: it’s just clear to me that the developers of KH2 just… didn’t like Kairi.
 So far, they’ve sidelined her, stripped away her agency, blamed her for her lack of agency, and things are only going to get worse from here until the end of the game.
 Laughably, pathetically worse.
 In fact, it doesn’t take much thought to realize that KH2 has been doing this to a number of the women in its purview.
 Mulan has been covered in detail, Meg was deflated, Jasmine was threatened with forced marriage (and goodness knows, worse) while before that she was basically invisible, Elizabeth Swann was sidelined from her action role in her original film (especially odd when you consider Port Royale’s overzealous copying of the original film), Ariel repeats mistakes she already made in KH1, and Nala – while I hypothesized that she might have been playable at one point – is sidelined during the second trip even though it’s about her best friend and mate’s emotional well-being!
 There are exceptions, of course, like Belle and Olette, but I’ve suggested in the past that different authors may have been working on different worlds, and… well…!

-If that doesn’t convince you, I’m sad to say that the Kairi situation is only going to get worse before it gets better, with no major appearances for Kairi in any game to date, with Nomura and the like only recently coming into the idea that people might want to see more of her, while they wrestle with some… curious ideas about female characters that I’m going to have to explore over the next two games.
+If that doesn’t convince you, I’m sad to say that the Kairi situation is only going to get worse before it gets better, with no major appearances for Kairi in any game to date.
+Nomura and the like only recently seem to have come into the idea that people might want to see more of her, while they wrestle with some… curious ideas about female characters that I’m going to have to explore over the next two games.

 But there’s another ugly idea wrapped up in this scene that I feel I have to address that has nothing to do with the developers, but rather with the fans.
 Often, the complaint “Sora reacts more to Riku than to Kairi” isn’t couched in concern for Kairi, but rather in homophobia.
 “Sora reacts more to Riku than to Kairi, that’s gay, and that’s wrong.”
 In fact, I found that to be overwhelmingly the case in the mid-to-late 2000s, i.e. the initial reaction to the game.
 I mean, these arguments were all over the place when I first got into the fandom a few years after KH2, and then promptly turned my ass around and left the way I had come, not to return for years.
 In fact – and this is sad to say – but I don’t think the crying scene would have half as infamous today if it hadn’t built up such a strong, homophobic head start in the fandom.